Summer Undergraduate Research Fellowship (SURF)

 Lead Investigators: Jan Leach; Brad Borlee

-Ramirez will learn microbiological techniques (media preparation, bacterial culture manipulation, and library screening protocols) as well as data analysis and presentation skills.
-Depending on how quickly the variant strains are identified, Ramirez could participate in the computational analysis (a genome-wide association analysis) to identify the genes that account for the trait variation.
+Students in the Leach lab will learn microbiological techniques (media preparation, bacterial culture manipulation, and library screening protocols) as well as data analysis and presentation skills.
+Depending on how quickly the variant strains are identified, students could also participate in the computational analysis (a genome-wide association analysis) to identify the genes that account for the trait variation.
 The project is directly supervised by a collaborative team of BROADN PIs (Leach and Borlee).

 Unmasking Aerobiome Superpowers: Genetic Dissection of Microbial Survival Traits